uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/general-purpose.md

 Which strings of characters would you put in the dictionary to make sure it could represent any possible text?
 And how many bits are needed to give the index number in the dictionary?

-You can try creating your own dictionary for some text in the following interactive - see how few dictionary entries you need to cover as much of the text as possible.
+You can try creating your own dictionary for some text in the following interactive &ndash; see how few dictionary entries you need to cover as much of the text as possible.

 {interactive slug="dictionary-compression" type="whole-page"}